 Effective RCFA needs the right people with the right knowledge to get to the real root cause.
 Make sure the team members are trained in the analysis techniques you plan to use, and never try and go it alone.

-Typically there will be data collection and analysis as part of the RCFA, and understanding the true cause and effect relationships can be complex.
+Typically there will be data collection and analysis as part of the RCFA, and understanding the true cause-and-effect relationships can be complex.
 There is no room for bias or manipulation with data, so make sure the outcomes are data-driven and not based on personal opinions.

 Some RCFA investigations are long and complex to complete, which can put significant strain on resources and team morale.
 Remember, however tempting it may be to apply a short-term fix, the goal is to identify the true root cause and not treat the symptom.